 The preparation of the consolidated financial statements in conformity with IFRS requires management to make estimates, judgments and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.

-Notes to the Condensed Consolidated Interim Financial Statements For the nine months ended October 31, 2022 and 2021 c) Use of estimates and judgments (continued)
+c) Use of estimates and judgments (continued)